wp-plugins/jp-students-result-management-system/readme.txt

 == Installation ==

-There are two way to active this plugin to your Wordpress site.
+There are two way to active this plugin on your Wordpress site.

 First way...